ankane/ahoy_guide/README.md

 - [How Not To Run An A/B Test](http://www.evanmiller.org/how-not-to-run-an-ab-test.html)
 - [Why multi-armed bandit algorithm is not “better” than A/B testing](http://visualwebsiteoptimizer.com/split-testing-blog/multi-armed-bandit-algorithm/) - time is $$$

-Start by with big changes (exploration) before changing button colors
+Start with big changes (exploration) before changing button colors

 Use same tracking as events for conversions